wonsunahn/CS1632_Reddit_Cats/README.md

 FUN-TITLE: "assert title"

-FUN-JOIN-BUTTON-EXISTS - "assert text"
+FUN-JOIN-BUTTON-EXISTS - "assert element present".
+You will need to find a locator that is able to locate a button that contains the text "Join" inside it.
+Note, the default locator provided by Selenium IDE (either CSS selector or XPath) looks for a button at the designated location in the HTML page, but does not specifically look for a button with the "Join" text.
+This can lead to false negative defects if the button contains some other text, or false positive defects if the "Join" button is moved to some other location.

-FUN-LOGIN-LINK - "store attribute" followed by "assert".
+FUN-WIKI-LINK - "store attribute" followed by "assert".
 You will be storing the href attribute value to a Selenium variable and asserting on the value of that variable.
 Now the target argument for "store attribute" does not directly take a locator string.
 If you see the Reference tab for the